paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-111-general.md

 In this subtitle, the following definitions apply:

-(1) **Commercial item.—** — The term “commercial item” has the meaning given that term in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim).
+(1) **Commercial product.—** — The term “commercial product” has the meaning given that term in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim).

 (2) **Executive agency.—** — The term “executive agency” has the meaning given that term in [section 133 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section133&num=0&edition=prelim).